les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 # Mutation Testing
 ## Description

 Mutation Testing is a technique which enables us to evaluate the quality of a test suite.
 It works by mutating the source code and then running the tests to check whether the tests can detect the mutant.
+Mutating source code implies making a small change in the source code, for example by changing conditions, inverting negatives, etc.

-In a high quality test suite, mutating the source code results in failing test(s), thereby killing the mutation.
-In a low quality test suite, the tests still pass even after the mutation, thereby the mutant has survived.
+- In a high quality test suite, mutating the source code results in failing test(s), thereby killing the mutant.
+- In a low quality test suite, the tests still pass even after the mutation, thereby the mutant has survived.

 Mutation score is the percentage of mutants killed, i.e. Killed Mutant Count / Total Mutant Count * 100.
-A score of 100% is a good indicator for test suite quality.
-Any score less than 100% indicates gaps in the test suite.
+- A score of 100% is a good indicator for test suite quality.
+It indicates that if we ever have a regression bug in our code, that it will be able to be detected by the test.
+- Any score less than 100% indicates gaps in the test suite, it indicates missing behavioral assertions.
+It means that code exhibits behavior which is not covered by any test.

 ## Why ?

-Code Coverage (e.g. line coverage, branch coverage) only provides feedback regarding the percentage of code executed by the tests, but it does not provide us with feedback regarding the quality of our test suite, whether our tests are able to detect bugs.
+Code Coverage metrics (e.g. line coverage, branch coverage) only provide feedback regarding the percentage of code executed by the tests.
+Unfortunately, they do not provide us feedback regarding the quality of our test suite.

-In the case of Assertion Free Testing, whereby there are no assertions in the tests, it is possible to get
+In the case of Assertion Free Testing, whereby there are no assertions in the tests, it is possible to get a high Code Coverage score (even 100%) but we're not actually testing anything.

-Mutation Testing helps us overcome some problems faced when using classical Code Coverage Metrics.
+Mutation Testing helps us overcome some problems faced when using classical Code Coverage Metrics - because Mutation Testing is able to identify holes in behavioral assertions.
+In the case of Assertion Free Testing (or in the case of partial assertion), the Mutation Score will be low, thereby indicating a low quality test suite.

 ## Problems